hcfgod/Sabora/README.md

 - **[ARCHITECTURE.md](ARCHITECTURE.md)** - Deep dive into the engine's design and architecture
 - **[CONTRIBUTING.md](CONTRIBUTING.md)** - Guidelines for contributing to the project

+## Thread Safety

+The engine is designed with thread safety in mind:

+**Thread-Safe Systems:**
+- **Logging** - All logging operations are thread-safe (spdlog)
+- **Configuration** - ConfigurationManager uses mutex locks for thread-safe access
+- **Profiler** - All profiling operations are thread-safe
+- **Time** - All Time getter methods are thread-safe
+- **Input** - All Input query methods are thread-safe
+- **EventDispatcher** - Subscriptions and dispatch are thread-safe
+- **MainThreadDispatcher** - Thread-safe queue for main thread work

+**Main Thread Only:**
+- Window operations (SDL requires main thread)
+- Event processing (SDL events must be processed on main thread)
+- Rendering (graphics APIs require main thread)

+**Multi-Threading Support:**
+- Use `MainThreadDispatcher` to queue graphics operations from worker threads
+- AsyncIO system for non-blocking file operations
+- All query operations (Time, Input) are safe from any thread

 ## Development Philosophy

 Sabora follows a few core principles: